-Rule 8.1.10: The purpose of scoring challenges is to correct errors, not to rescore shots that have already been scored with an ⊕approved means of scoring (Rule 8.1.2).
+Rule 8.1.8: "The purpose of scoring challenges is to correct errors, not to rescore shots that have already been ${\widehat{+}}$ scored with an approved method of scoring" (Rule 8.1.2).

-SCORING METHOD Scoring is done by: Challenge Rule Challenges allowed for: Challenge decision by: Challenge Fee Manual Scoring Official Scorers appointed by Statistical Officer (may be competitors, volunteers or SOs.
-8.1.10 8.5.6 Competitor may challenge value of a shot or number of shots that were not decided by using a gauge or template.
-Chief Statistical Officer (Rules 4.3 & 9.1).
-VIS Scoring Orion Scoring System 8.1.10 8.4.5 Competitor may protest that shot hole was not correctly identified.
-Statistical Officer must decide if there was an "obvious error." >\$3.00, must be returned if Electronic Target EST target and computer system 8.2.2 Shot does not register (missing shot) Erroneous scoring (tape/bet not advancing) Protested Shot value Unexpected zero Technical and Statistical Officers must decide if target score (or no score) indication was correct. challenge is upheld
+SCORING METHOD Scoring is done by: Challenge Rule: Challenges allowed for: Challenge decision by: Challenge fee: Manual Scoring Official Scorers appointed by Statistical Officer (may be competitors, volunteers or trained SOs) 8.1.8 8.2.2 Competitor may challenge the value of a shot or the number of shots that were not decided by using a scoring gauge or template.
+Chief Statistical Officer (Rules 4.3 & 9.1) VIS (electronic) Scoring Orion Scoring System (image technology and software) 8.1.8 8.3.5 Competitor may request a "re-evaluation" of a shot that he/she feels was scored incorrectly.
+Statistical Officer must evaluate the original scan/image to decide if there was an "obvious error." ≥ \$3.00, fee must be returned if challenge is Electronic Target Scoring EST target and computer system 8.2.2 Shot does not register (missing shot) Unexpected zero Protested shot value Erroneous scoring (tape/belt not advancing) Technical & Statistical Officers must decide if target score (or missing shot) indication was correct. upheld